Vegan Dips, Salad Dressings, and Sauces

 • 2 Tablespoons apple cider

-• 1 Tablespoon dijon mustard
+• 1 Tablespoon Dijon mustard

 • Sea salt and freshly ground black pepper

 Place garlic and olive oil in a small baking dish and cover with foil.
 Roast at 350 degrees F for about 40 minutes.
 Cool.
-Add to a Vitamix or blender with remaining ingredients and process until completely smooth.
+Add to a blender with remaining ingredients and process until completely smooth.

 Vegan Spicy French Dressing